Europe tests reusable spaceship

 "It's the first time in Europe that we've tried something like this," Provera said, adding that it could eventually be used to carry people.

-The vehicles are similar to but smaller than the U.S. military's X-37B Orbital Test Vehicles, built by Boeing (BA.N).
+The vehicles are similar to but smaller than the U.S. military's X-37B Orbital Test Vehicles, built by Boeing.
 Like NASA's now-retired space shuttles, they have "lifting body" designs shaped to produce lift without airplane-like wings.

 For its next test, Europe will launch another IXV vehicle on a Vega rocket from the Guiana Space Center in French Guiana.